 “I had been hit with eggs in North Carolina, Alabama and Mississippi, but this was New York State … We heard about 150 people standing around the gate shout things like ‘Go back to Russia!
 Kikes!
 Nigger-lovers!’
 It was a typical KKK crowd, without bed-sheets.”

-Paul Robeson escaped Peekskill unharmed only by hiding beneath blankets amidst the protection of a seven-car convoy.
-But his name would forever after become linked to America’s great postwar enemy.
-Worse still, according to Columbia University’s professor of American History, James P. Shenton, those unfortunate events up at Peekskill “opened up what was to become extensive public endorsement of the prosecution and persecution of so-called Communists.”
+Temporarily caught up in America’s obsessive anti-Communism, even groups of WW2 veterans were heard screaming: “We’re Hitler’s boys — here to finish his job.”
+Heroically, as the police stood by passively, hundreds of redoubtable concertgoers stonewalled the rednecks by locking arms and singing the anthem “We Shall Not Be Moved”.
+But Paul Robeson escaped unharmed only by hiding beneath blankets and protected by a seven-car convoy, his name thereafter synonymous with Communism.
+According to Columbia University’s James P. Shenton, those unfortunate events up at Peekskill “opened up what was to become extensive public endorsement of the prosecution and persecution of so-called Communists.”

 The Cold War was firmly in place, and McCarthyism was on its way.